 This may seem like a no brainer but once you’ve done your research on your next location, don’t let packing for your next contract slip your mind.
 When we procrastinate, we tend to go into a panic over the little time we have left and forget silly things – like a phone charger!

-- Work shoes
+- Comfortable work shoes

 - 2-3 pairs of scrubs